On a night when all the noise was about Kamila Valieva, she had nothing to say

 As Liu said this, Valieva could be seen on a television behind her, just starting her program.
 Minutes later, groups of reporters filled the room, lining the barriers, waiting for Valieva to enter the mixed zone.
 A large group of Russian reporters leaned against a railing in the middle of the room.

 Suddenly there was a noise near the door.
 Valieva appeared with a Russian team jacket over her purple skating dress.
-Behind her was a large man who was a part of the country’s delegation.
+Behind her was a large man who was part of the country’s delegation.
 They walked quickly down the winding pathway, saying nothing, looking straight ahead.

 Valieva hugged a stuffed animal that appeared to be some kind of a purple hippopotamus.
 She said nothing.
-The Russian official said nothing Seconds later, they were gone and the room fell into an odd stupor.
-On a night when many skaters said that her drug test had dominated their Olympics, the person at the center of the storm said nothing.
+The Russian official said nothing.
+Seconds later, they were gone and the room fell into an odd stupor.
+On a night when many skaters said her drug test had dominated their Olympics, the person at the center of the storm said nothing.

 She disappeared through a back door without making a sound.